jishnu-baruah/mintellect/README.md

 **The Future of Research.
 On-Chain.**

-Mintellect is a Web3-powered research publishing platform where innovation meets credibility.
+Mintellect is a AI + BLockchain -powered research publishing platform where innovation meets credibility.
 Our platform allows researchers to mint their papers as NFTs, leverage AI for trust scoring, and undergo human peer-review — all secured immutably on the blockchain.

 ---